Jiacheng98/GPT-2/README.md

 # GPT-2 from Scratch on M1 Mac
 This repository contains the implementation of GPT-2 built from scratch and tested on an M1 Mac.

-## Dataset

-The dataset used for training is the [Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset.
-The dataset is stored in the `input.txt` file.

 ## Reference

 This project is inspired by Andrej Karpathy's tutorial.
 You can watch the detailed explanation in his [YouTube video](https://www.youtube.com/watch?v=l8pRSuU81PU&t=483s&ab_channel=AndrejKarpathy).